 1 2 В. Conduct the business of the Potomac Conference school system in harmony with the education policies of the NAD and the Union Board of Education.
 3 4 5 C. Determine the employment, assignment, transfer, or dismissal of all school personnel.
-6 D Hear request appeals and grievances in harmony with the Columbia Union Conference of 7 D. Seventh-day Adventists Education Code.
+6 D Hear request appeals and grievances in harmony with the Columbia Union Conference of 7 ъ.
+Seventh-day Adventists Education Code.
 8 Sevenin-day Maventisis Education Code.
 9 F Recommend to the Potomac Conference Executive Committee the opening, closing, 10 L. suspending, or consolidating of schools.
 11 suspending, or consortating or schools.
 12 F Approve an annual education budget.
 13 1. ripprove an annual education oudget.
 14 G Consider and act upon applications from schools wanting to teach secondary subjects.
 15 0. consider and act upon appreations from schools wanting to teach secondary subjects.
-16 Н Support the Vice President for Education and the Associate Superintendents in 17 11. administration of the PreK-12 system of education.
+16 Н. Support the Vice President for Education and the Associate Superintendents in 17 11. administration of the PreK-12 system of education.
 18 administration of the frest 12 system of education.
 19 I. Report on a regular basis to the Potomac Conference Executive Committee regarding 20 issues related to education.
 21 22 J. Review all school accreditation reports and approve accreditation terms for elementary or 23 junior academy schools as outlined by the Adventist Accrediting Association.
-24 y and the second as common of the transcription and the second and the second as common of the second as common of the second and the second as common of the second as common of the second and the second as common of the s 25 Article II - Delegated Authority, Constituency, Dissolution 26 27 Sectio n 1: Delegated Authority.
+24 y and the second as common of and the second and th 25 Article II - Delegated Authority, Constituency, Dissolution 26 27 Sectio n 1: Delegated Authority.
 The Potomac Conference Board of Education derives its 28 ity from the Potomac Conference Constituency and the Potomac Conference Corporation 29 Execu tive Committee.
 To ensure the effective and orderly operation of the schools within the 30 ac Conference, the Potomac Conference Board of Education delegates certain functions to 31 al school board.
 The local school board works compliantly with the Potomac Conference 32 of Education and the Potomac Conference Office of Education to ensure the operation of 33 each s chool is based on the policies and practices of the Potomac Conference Board of 34 tion.
 The Board of Education has authority to act on matters related to the operation of the 35 ac Conference PreK-12 system of education.
 36 · 37 Sectio n 2: Constituency.
 The Potomac Conference constituency is the constituency for the 38 Potom ac Conference Board of Education.
 39 40 Sectio n 3: Dissolution.
 The Board of Education shall continue to function until it officially is 41 voted out of existence by the majority of members at a constituency meeting.
 42 43 A Article III - Membership, Election, Term of Office and Qualifications 44 45 Sectio n 1: Membership.
 The Board of Education membership shall consist of twenty (20) 46 voting members selected for their professional and spiritual qualifications (necessary for long-